james-plw/james-plw/README.md

 Since graduating, I have also completed a personal project, analysing some data from the 23/24 Premier League season, to practice using PYthon, SQL and Tableau.
 You can find that [here.](https://github.com/james-plw/james-plw/tree/main/Football%20Data%20Analysis%20Project)

+During my training at Sigma Labs, I created a full pipeline to connect museum ratings data from a Kafka topic to a Postgres database on RDS.
+This can be found [here.](https://github.com/james-plw/museum-advanced-data-project)

 ### Skills